 The care and maintenance of the roof is critical to the preservation of a historic building.
-A leaky roof can compromise its structural integrity and accelerate the deterioration of a building interior.
+A leaky roof can compromise its structural integrity and accelerate the deterioration of a building's interior.
 Routine maintenance should include inspections twice a year to look for signs of deterioration: worn edges and ridges, bubbling of shingles, popped-up roofing nails and the accumulation of moss or debris on the roof surface.
 Another sign of asphalt or fiberglass shingle deterioration is the collection of mineral granules in the gutters.
 Metal roofs require inspection for watertight seams and a sound paint film.
 Life expectancy of metal roofing can be extended with the application of an elastomeric coating.
-This type of treatment is preferable to replacement, as prefabricated metal products for roofs often fail to copy the detailing of historic metal roofing.
+This type of treatment is preferable to replacement, as prefabricated metal products for roofs often fail to copy the detailing of The irregular roof plan and historic metal roofing.

 Roof flashing provides watertight joints where roof planes change or protruding features such as chimneys, vents and dormers interrupt the roof surface.
 The source of most roof leaks is deteriorated or improperly installed flashing.
 Tar or roofing cement is an inappropriate substitute for properly installed flashing.
 The contemporary technique of weaving the shingles at roof valleys has a less attractive appearance and also deteriorates more rapidly than traditional metal flashing.
-Copper, galvanized sheet metal or aluminum with a baked enamel finish are more appropriate flashing choices in the district.
+Copper, galvanized sheet metal components are character-defining features at the Queen Anne-style dwelling at 200 Church Street.